Wągrowiec: Cuisine

 Wągrowiec is one of the production sites of the Greater Poland liliput cheese (ser liliput wielkopolski), a traditional regional Polish cheese, protected as a traditional food by the Ministry of Agriculture and Rural Development of Poland.

 Sport

 Nielba Wągrowiec is the town's professional sports club consisting of a football section and a handball section.
 The men's handball team plays in the second tier, but it also played in the top division, most recently in 2015.
 The men's football team competes in the lower professional and semi-professional leagues.

 Education

-In Wągrowiec, there are five primary schools and four secondary schools, including two vocational schools.
-Two private colleges opened branches in Wągrowiec, Gnieźnieńska Szkoła Wyższa Milenium and the Akademia Nauk Stosowanych im.
+In Wągrowiec, there are five primary schools and five secondary schools, two vocational schools and two high schools and technical school.
+Two private universities opened branches in Wągrowiec, Gnieźnieńska Szkoła Wyższa Milenium and Poznańska Akademia Medyczna Nauk Stosowanych im.
 Księcia Mieszka I w Poznaniu.